MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 ## Automation Maturity Model

-The [Power Platform automation maturity model](https://docs.microsoft.com/power-platform/guidance/automation-coe/automation-maturity-model-overview) describes capabilities in oranganizational automation maturity.
+The [Power Platform automation maturity model](https://docs.microsoft.com/power-platform/guidance/automation-coe/automation-maturity-model-overview) describes capabilities in organizational automation maturity.

 The model provides a framework to look at how the Automation Kit and the ALM Accelerator can be combined to help customers grow their maturity in adopting Center of Excellence practices.